We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 Major Depressive Disorder (MDD)

 People with MDD experience either loss of interest in pleasurable activities and/or persistent sadness for at least two weeks.
 About 15% of U.S. adults report experiencing major depression in their lifetimes.
 Some symptoms of MDD include fatigue, concentration difficulties, feelings of hopelessness, thoughts of death or dying, and changes in appetite and sleep patterns.
-Additional symptoms including anxiety, physical pain, and extreme social sensitivity.
+Additional symptoms include anxiety, physical pain, and extreme social sensitivity.
 Depression can sometimes present in addition to severe anxiety disorder.
 Common symptoms of depression seen in children are irritability/aggression, social withdrawal, low self-esteem, and poor school performance.

 Persistent Depressive Disorder (Dysthymia)

-Persistent depressive disorder, also called dysthymia is a continuous long-term (chronic) form of depression.
+Persistent depressive disorder, also called dysthymia, is a continuous long-term (chronic) form of depression.
 You may lose interest in normal daily activities, feel hopeless, lack productivity, and have low self-esteem and an overall feeling of inadequacy.
-These feelings last for years and may significantly interfere with your relationships, school, work and daily activities.
+These feelings last for years and may significantly interfere with your relationships, school, work, and daily activities.

 If you have persistent depressive disorder, you may find it hard to be upbeat even on happy occasions — you may be described as having a gloomy personality, constantly complaining or incapable of having fun.
 Though persistent depressive disorder is not as severe as major depression, your current depressed mood may be mild, moderate or severe.